apereo/cas/developer/Build-Process.md

 ./gradlew idea
 ```

-Then, open the project directory as you would for any other project and let IDEA resolve the Gradle dependencies.
+Then, open the project as you would for any other project and let IDEA resolve the Gradle dependencies.

 The following IDEA settings for Gradle may also be useful: